Clan MacTavish: 1997 Lord Lyon Matriculated Arms of 26th Chief of Clan MacTavish

-On 13 December 1997, the Lord Lyon affixed his seal on the matriculation of Edward Stewart Dugald MacTavish of Dunardry, recognizing him as Chief of Clan MacTavish, granted him arms similar to the grant of 1793 as follows.
-Quarterly, On 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Argent.
+On 13 December 1997, the Lord Lyon affixed his seal on the matriculation of Edward Stewart Dugald MacTavish of Dunardry, recognizing him as Chief of Clan MacTavish, and granted arms similar to the grant of 1793: Quarterly, 1st and 4th a Gyronny of eight Sable and Or; 2nd and 3rd, Argent, a buck's head cabossed Gules attired Or on a chief engrailed Azure a cross crosslet fitchèe between two mullets Argent.
 Crest a boar's head erased Or langued Gules.
 Motto: NON OBLITUS.
-The Cross crosslet and mullets were changed from Or (gold) to Argent (silver), but this change wants for a reason.